 1. Full product-line OEM coverage

-MedLinket's OEM ECG electrode offerings span the four primary disposable electrode series:
+MedLinket's OEM ECG electrode offerings span the main disposable electrode series:

-MedLinket-tested AAMI EC12 values, available on lot-level basis with each OEM shipment:
+MedLinket's registration/laboratory test values for the disposable platform sit well inside the AAMI EC12 limits, and are available on a lot-level basis with each OEM shipment:

 3. Self-developed technology assets

-- Self-developed hydrophilic pressure-sensitive adhesive — proprietary formulation for sweat-tolerance and reduced skin sensitization; ISO 10993-5/-10/-23 biocompatibility validated.
+- Self-developed hydrophilic pressure-sensitive adhesive — a proprietary formulation positioned for sweat tolerance and reduced skin sensitization; ISO 10993-5/-10/-23 validated.
+(The low-allergy benefit is a design positioning to confirm against the IFU and test reports, not a blanket clinical guarantee.)

-- Self-developed conductive gel formulation — semi-solid hydrogel optimized for 24- to 48-hour wear stability.
+- Self-developed conductive gel — a semi-solid hydrogel optimized for stable 24–48 hour wear.

-- EO sterilization capability — validated under EN ISO 11135 with SAL = 10⁻⁶, supporting sterile-coded ("-S-") variants for OR, NICU, and catheterization-lab applications.
+- EO sterilization capability — validated under EN ISO 11135 with SAL 10⁻⁶, supporting the sterile-coded ("-S-") variants for OR, NICU and cath-lab use.

 4. Global export & regulatory footprint

-- 16,651+ product variants across 3,500+ molds — supporting rapid SKU-set customization within the validated platform
+- A broad validated platform — on the order of 10,000+ product types across 2,800+ molds — supporting rapid SKU-set customization within the existing portfolio.

-- Active export to 120+ countries; 14 countries with annual sales above USD 1 million
+- Active export to over 110 countries, with 14 countries recording annual sales above USD 1 million.

-Short answer: A typical Tier 1 (brand-only) OEM ECG electrode project takes 45–60 days from initial inquiry to first shipment arrival.
-The timeline below documents the standard workflow and the customer's responsibilities at each phase.
-Tier 2–3 projects extend this timeline by 30–60 days for packaging design and product-configuration validation; Tier 4 Joint Development extends it by 9–18 months including regulatory cycles.
+Short answer: a typical Tier 1 (brand-only) project runs about 45–60 days from inquiry to first shipment arrival.
+The workflow below shows the standard phases and the customer's responsibilities at each.
+Tier 2–3 add roughly 30–60 days for packaging design and configuration validation; Tier 4 joint development adds 9–18 months including regulatory cycles.

 Tier 1 / Tier 2 standard project timeline

-Customer submits inquiry detailing target SKUs, destination market, expected annual volume.
+Customer submits an inquiry detailing target SKUs, destination market and expected annual volume.
 NDA signed.
-MedLinket ships physical samples within 5–10 working days for testing.
+Physical samples ship within ~5–10 working days for testing.

-Customer's clinical or BMET team performs sample testing — adhesion, signal quality on target monitor, packaging integrity.
-Optional: third-party AAMI EC12 retest at customer's expense for verification confidence.
+The customer's clinical or BMET team tests adhesion, signal quality on the target monitor and packaging integrity.
+Optional: a third-party AAMI EC12 retest at the customer's expense for verification confidence.

-Pricing tiers, MOQ, payment terms, Incoterms, regulatory ownership, exit clauses confirmed.
-Customer submits packaging design files (AI / PSD) and brand assets.
+Pricing tiers, MOQ, payment terms, Incoterms, regulatory ownership and exit clauses confirmed.
+Customer submits packaging design files and brand assets.

-MedLinket prepares packaging proofs; customer reviews and approves.
-For Tier 2, packaging tooling is finalized.
-For Tier 3, product-level tooling adjustments are validated.
+Packaging proofs prepared and approved.
+For Tier 2, packaging tooling is finalized; for Tier 3, product-level adjustments are validated.

-First production lot manufactured.
-In-line QC at five checkpoints.
-Per-lot AAMI EC12 testing.
-EO sterilization validation for sterile-coded variants.
-Pre-shipment inspection (PSI) optional at customer's expense.
+First lot manufactured with in-line QC checkpoints and per-lot AAMI EC12 testing; EO sterilization validation for sterile variants.
+Pre-shipment inspection optional at the customer's expense.

-Independent third-party container inspection optional.
-Bill of lading, certificate of origin, lot-level COA, customs documentation prepared.
+Optional third-party container inspection.
+Bill of lading, certificate of origin, lot-level COA and customs documentation prepared.

-Sea freight arrives at destination port within Incoterms-specified timing.
-Air freight available on request for first orders or specific SKU lots requiring fast inventory ramp.
+Sea freight departs per Incoterms; air freight available for first orders or SKU lots needing a fast inventory ramp.

-⚠️ Critical timeline parallel: regulatory registration.
-If your destination market requires registration in your name (e.g., NMPA, ANVISA, KFDA), you must run that registration in parallel with the OEM production timeline — not after.
-Many first-time private-label launches fail at this exact point: product arrives at the warehouse but cannot be sold because regulatory approval is still pending.
-Plan for 3 to 12 months of regulatory cycle depending on the market, and time your first OEM order accordingly.
+⚠️ Run regulatory registration in parallel.
+If your destination market requires registration in your name (e.g. NMPA, ANVISA), run that registration alongside the OEM production timeline — not after.
+Many first-time launches fail at exactly this point: product arrives but cannot be sold because approval is still pending.
+Plan for roughly 3–12 months of regulatory cycle depending on the market, and time your first order accordingly.

 | Pitfall | Consequence | How to avoid |